 Tuesday morning and the traffic congestion in Kenya’s capital city is even worse than usual.
 It’s a bit late when the participants arrive for the iteration workshop at the Nairobi Garage, a trendy co-working space in the Westlands neighbourhood, which is dominated by countless office blocks.
 Zachariah Eric Oloo, managing director of a Kenyan financing company in the health care sector, and Ann-Katrin Gonschior of Boehringer Ingelheim greet each other warmly.
-Since they met at the three-day lab of tomorrow workshop in Darmstadt early last year, they have continued working together online.
+Since they met at the three-day lab of tomorrow 3 innovation workshop in Darmstadt early last year, they have continued working together online.
 At last, the working groups Food4Health, Dronex, Med on Demand, Healthy Appy, DAWA IT and Value Chain 4.0 can get together again.
 This time, they aren’t thousands of kilometres away from the actual problem but are close to its roots.
 There is no reliable means of transporting medicines, vaccines and blood reserves to Kenya’s remote health centres.
 Pharmacies and hospitals often end up with the wrong quantities.
 In particular, children and pregnant women suffer as a consequence.
 There is an urgent need for intelligent logistical solutions.

 In a series of ‘iterations’, the participants assess whether or not the project ideas are convincing for local users, potential public- and private-sector partners, or possible investors inside Kenya.
 The programme includes the revision of the business ideas, discussions of the ideas with representatives of the public and private sectors, business development talks, factory visits, and consumer testing with the first prototypes.